Privacy Policy

 We retain different categories of data for different lengths of time:

-- MCP Server audit logs and operational logs (request metadata and Cypher query text): 30 days in hot storage, after which records are permanently deleted from production systems.
+- MCP Server and query API audit logs, and operational logs (request metadata and query text with string literals removed): 30 days, after which records are permanently deleted from production systems.
 Aggregate counts derived from these logs may be retained for billing and product purposes.

-- Billing and usage aggregates (counts of queries, requests, and active users — no query content): 13 months, to support year-over-year reporting and tax-audit windows.
+- Billing and usage aggregates (counts of queries, requests, and active users, with no query content): 13 months, to support year-over-year reporting and tax-audit windows.

 - Account and identity data after account closure: 30 days, after which it is permanently deleted.
 During those 30 days you may request reactivation.

-- Support-ticket records: retained for the lifetime of your account plus 12 months, to enable continuity of support.
+- Support-ticket records: the lifetime of your account plus 12 months, to enable continuity of support.

 How We Use Your Information